 (e) Relates to the net gains (losses) of those contracts that are not reflected on KPCo's statements of income.
-These net gains (losses) are recorded as regulatory assets/liabilities.
+These net gains (losses) are recorded as regulatory liabilities/assets or accounts payable.

 The following tables quantify the significant unobservable inputs used in developing the fair value of Level 3 positions: